khulnasoft/BugVault/README.md

 ## Contributing

-OSIDB project is an open initiative and we welcome any help.
+BUGVAULT project is an open initiative and we welcome any help.
 If you are interested in joining us please start by reading [contributing](docs/developer/CONTRIBUTING.md) guidelines.